 LASIK Center

-Drs.
-Beers and Volpicelli have performed tens of thousands of LASIK procedures including performing the surgery on each other.
+Our office has performed tens of thousands of LASIK procedures.
+In fact, our doctors have even performed the surgery on each other!
 We are happy to report that 92% of our patients see 20/20 or better following LASIK and 99% see 20/40 or better.
 Excellent personalized care, use of the most advanced equipment available, and extensive surgical experience are the main reasons why so many patients come to see Drs.
-Volpicelli and Beers for their LASIK treatment.
+Beers and Liu for their LASIK treatment.

 LASIK is a refractive surgery that changes the shape of the cornea enabling a person to see without the use of glasses or contact lenses.
 The cornea is the part of the eye that focuses light to create an image on the retina.
 When light reaches a curved surface such as the cornea or the lens inside the eye, it bends.
 This bending of light is called refraction.
 More often than not, the shape of a person’s cornea is not perfect, which prohibits the light from focusing correctly on the retina.
 When this occurs, the eye is referred to as near-sighted, far-sighted or astigmatic.
 These problems are called refractive errors.

 Drs.
-Volpicelli and Beers of Mountain View specialize in eliminating these refractive errors, so you can see without using glasses or contact lenses.
-It is how they eliminate these errors that have led them to become widely recognized and named as “the best eye surgeons in the San Francisco Bay Area” by San Jose Magazine.
-Drs.
-Beers and Volpicelli perform many types of refractive surgeries and are therefore able to custom tailor the perfect procedure for each individual patient.
+Beers and Liu of Mountain View are leading experts in eliminating these refractive errors, so you can see without using glasses or contact lenses.
+They both perform many types of refractive surgeries and are therefore able to custom tailor the perfect procedure for each individual patient.

 Why LASIK?

-There are a variety of reasons LASIK may be the elective surgery for you.
+There are a variety of reasons why people choose LASIK.
 For many it is a wish to simplify their life.
-A desire to open their eyes and see the alarm clock clearly for the first time ever.
-To no longer be dependent on contacts and/or glasses during sports and activities.
+A desire to wake up in the morning and see the alarm clock clearly.
+To no longer be dependent on contacts or glasses while playing sports or swimming.
 To save money on endless contact lenses and the products needed every day to wear them.
+To read a menu in a restaurant without reading glasses.
 To be able to see better, anytime…all the time.

-LASIK is the number one elective surgery in the United States and ranks among the most popular procedure for the tremendous success rate and client satisfaction.
+LASIK is the number one elective surgery in the United States and ranks among the most popular procedure for its tremendous success rate and client satisfaction.

 What happens during the procedure?